writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 }
 ```

-The response includes an Access Token:
+You will receive a response that includes an Access Token:

 ```json
 {